dsrvlabs/vatz/docs/cli.md

       executable_methods:
         - method_name: "node_governance_alarm"`
 ```
-Also, You can set the home directory of VATZ (default "~/.vatz") with `--home` flag.
+Also, you can set the home directory of VATZ (default "~/.vatz") with `--home` flag.
 And you can create the new config file with your disired name with `--output` flag

 ## Start
-Please, ensure completion of the configuration setup in either the `default.yaml` file or your custom configuration YAML file prior to initiating VATZ.
+Please ensure the configuration setup is completed in either the default.yaml file or your custom configuration YAML file before initiating VATZ.

 ```
 ./vatz start --help